 Nigeria’s representative to ICAO Council, Capt.
 Nuhu Musa, in an earlier meeting with Olateru said it was the responsibility of ICAO to assist Nigeria to overcome its challenges.
-Musa stated that the multi-billion naira accident investigation laboratory should become functional and equipped, so that African countries under the Banjul Accord Group Accident Investigation Association (BAGAIA) could make use of it.
+Musa stated that the multi-billion naira accident investigation laboratory should become functional and equipped so that African countries under the Banjul Accord Group Accident Investigation Association (BAGAIA) could make use of it.

-To show the seriousness of ICAO, President, Aliu and the Director-General of BAGAIA, Mr. Carl Frostel had visited the flight safety laboratory for on-the-spot assessment, which they believed was critical to accident investigation in the sub-region.
+To show the seriousness of ICAO, President, Aliu and the Director-General of BAGAIA, Mr. Carl Frostel had visited the flight safety laboratory for an on-the-spot assessment, which they believed was critical to accident investigation in the sub-region.

-However, the flight safety laboratory project was stalled for almost three years due to lack of in-house manpower to manage the facility while the complete installation of the facility by the manufacturer was also delayed as a result of paucity of funds.
+However, the flight safety laboratory project was stalled for almost three years due to a lack of in-house manpower to manage the facility while the complete installation of the facility by the manufacturer was also delayed as a result of paucity of funds.
 But, the appointment of Olateru as the Chief Executive Officer (CEO)/ Commissioner changed all that with his enthusiasm to bring back the facilities to full use.

 The full usage of the flight safety laboratory, which is the first of its kind in the sub-region, brings to an end the practice of going overseas for analysis of data in the aftermath of air accidents in the country.
-With the laboratory coming on stream, AIB, will be saving the nation a huge sums of money in hard currency in the event of a crash.
-Besides, the material laboratory is expected to be patronised by institutions of higher learning, industries in the country and other stakeholders who may need the services of the laboratory for tests and researches.
+With the laboratory coming on stream, AIB, will be saving the nation huge sums of money in hard currency in the event of a crash.
+Besides, the material laboratory is expected to be patronized by institutions of higher learning, industries in the country and other stakeholders who may need the services of the laboratory for tests and researches.